magarena/magarena/release/README.txt

   player has to undo and try again

 - support importing other deck formats into deck editor
-  * gamepedia.com deck markdown
+  * gamepedia.com deck format
   * old forge format
   * new forge format
-  * Forge Duel Decks
+  * forge duel decks format

 - support dragging and dropping a deck file onto the deck editor